-Chapter 2 studies the GSM Radio Interface in details, channel structure and coding, interleaving, ciphering, modulation, Discontinuous Transmission, timing advance, power control Discontinuous reception and finally Multipath and Equalization is also examined.
+Chapter 3 studies the GSM radio Interface in details, channel structure and coding, interleaving, ciphering, modulation, Discontinuous Transmission, timing advance, power control Discontinuous reception and finally Multipath and Equalization is also examined.

-Chapter 3 is concerned to the GSM Architecture.
-The process of GSM Architecture and the GSM Functions in details is illustrated.
+Chapter 4 is concerned to the GSM Architecture.
+This chapter is the most important aim of my Graduation Project.
+I illustrate the process of GSM Architecture and the GSM Functions in details.

-1. INTRODUCTION TO GSM
+1. INTRODUCTION OF GSM